bdkruse/fronttoback-mongodb-express-api/README.md

 $ npm install
 ```

-Create a database using the datadump file in the root directory(Optional)
+Next create a database.
+From the project root run
 ```
-placeholder
+mongorestore --db bookstore dump/bookstore
 ```

-Run MongoDB from the root directory
+From the project root, run the application
 ```
 $ node app
 ```